 City acknowledges that S.E.I.U.
 Local 1021 is the exclusive representative for certain classifications listed below and that an agency shop arrangement as authorized by State law (Government Code Section 3502.5) was established pursuant to an election held during a previous contract period.
-The agency shop shall apply to all regular full-time and regular part-time Public Works employees except seasonal and temporary employees including Equipment Mechanic, Senior Equipment Mechanic, Instrumentation Technician, Electrician, Arborist, Meter Technician, Maintenance Worker II, Maintenance Worker I, and Maintenance Worker Trainee.
-Public Works' positions designated managerial by City, if any, shall not be subject to this Agency Shop Agreement.
+The agency shop shall apply to all regular full-time and regular part-time Public Works employees in classifications included in the bargaining unit.
+This currently excludes seasonal and temporary employees, and includes the following classifications: Fleet Mechanic, Fleet Services Supervisor, Instrumentation Technician, Electrician, Arborist, Meter Technician, Maintenance Worker II, Maintenance Worker, Supervising Maintenance Worker, General Services Supervisor and Utilities Services Supervisor.
+Public Works' positions designated managerial by City, if any, are excluded from the bargaining unit and shall not be subject to this Agency Shop Agreement.